botofancalin/M5Stack-MultiApp-Advanced/README.md

 - This project use modifed M5Stack M5StackSAM and EspAudio libraryes from project local storage.

 ![image](MultiAppImgs/Apps.jpg)

-## Get it going fast
-- Flash your M5 with Precompiled firmware from this repository +The flashing instructions can be found on the Precompiled Firmware folder

 # Installing and Compiling the firmware
 ### First, you must install the necessary tools and prepare the IDE environment